AdamBelfki3/trip-mode-detection-model/README.md

 <img src="./img/class_distribution_pie_chart.png" width="50%" height="35%">
 </p>

+To obtain to final cleaned dataset, download the data from the Geolife GPS Trajectory linked above.
+Then, download the `clean.sh` script and copy it into the data directory.
+Change the first line of the script to the path where you want the cleaned data to be copied to.
+Finally, run `./clean.sh`, and you may have to `chmod u+x clean.sh` beforehand.

 The experimental setup we implemented focused on splitting our generated dataset to a train (80%) and test (20%) data splits and subsequently train different classification models and compare the accuracy and score results.
 We decided to experiment with the **K-Nearest Neighbors** and **Random Forest Classifiers**, with hyperparameter tuning for chosen parameters using KFold cross validation.
 In the KNN model we work on finding the optimal number of neighbors to be considered in the model, while for Random Forest we wanted to optimize both the tree depth and number of trees generated.

-Our next step is to implement a Neural Network to train our data on.
-The structure of the network will have one hidden layer of 100 neurons with a ReLU activation function and a log softmax applied on the output layer.
+Our next step was to implement a Neural Network to train our data on.
+The structure of the network will have one hidden layer of 128 or 256 neurons, and we plan to compare to see which is better.
+We will use a ReLU activation function and a log softmax applied on the output layer.

 ## Results

 ### Main results

 Our test results only encompassed predicting the mode of transport for a "trip" with two data points, of which most were a few seconds apart.
 Overall, we were able to achieve decent accuracy using straightforward methods like K-Nearest Neighbors and Random Forest.

+Our neural networks were trained on a NVIDIA V100 GPU on the Northeastern Discovery cluster.

 #### KNN